 Rule #177: Fear of Toilet Paper

-Remember breath, think, question everything and yes 36 rolls are enough for 14 days of quarantine.
+Remember: breathe, think, question everything — and yes, 36 rolls are enough for 14 days of quarantine.

 This entry was posted in Uncategorized.
 Bookmark the permalink.